ministryofjustice/technical-guidance/standards/managing-services-interactions.md

 appropriately-secured interface to the network.

-A failure (including high latency) in a downstream service should not inherently mean a failure a consuming service, but it is not possible for a third party service to accurately decide the appropriate response in the case of a failure.
+A failure (including high latency) in a downstream service should not inherently mean a failure in a consuming service, but it is not possible for a third party service to accurately decide the appropriate response in the case of a failure.
 Only the provider or consumer of the API can have enough knowledge of failure states to handle them.